Museum of Roma Culture in Belgrade: Other activities to promote Roma culture

 In addition to the exhibition, lectures in the field of romology are organized on the premises of the museum where interested people can become more familiar with Roma culture, history and language.
+The museum also organizes evening events dedicated to Roma poetry and music.

 In 2019, at the initiative of the Museum of Roma Culture, the Roma holiday Tetkica Bibija was included in the National Register of Intangible Cultural Heritage of Serbia.
+This religious holiday celebrates the healer Bibi as a protector of the family and children's health.